How to Install Thunderbird on Fedora 40 or 39

 Alternatively, the following method may be preferred for users using Flatpak applications.

-Install Thunderbird on Fedora Linux via Flatpak via Flathub
+Method 2: Install Thunderbird via Flatpak via Flathub

 The second option is to use the Flatpak package manager, which is most often natively installed on your Fedora workstation.
 The benefit of Flatpaks is that they can often be ahead of a version or two from Fedora, depending on the release cycle/updates of the software and the Flatpak package maintainer.
 However, in most cases in Fedora, you would want to install the DNF version above, depending on your preferences.